ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Created and finished the survey webpage.

 **Thoughts:** Functionality was easy and I found myself finishing it within the hour.
 The CSS is still difficult for me to I found myself mostly copying FCC's example.
 However, I learned a lot more about CSS by doing so.

+### Day 9: June 23, 2021

+**Today's Progress**: Created the product landing webpage.

+**Thoughts:** Was a busier today so didn't have as much time.
+Manged to create the navbar easily with functionality.
+CSS is coming more naturally to me now and I find myself grasping more concepts more easily.